-Nigerian chicken stew baked chicken is the recipe I will be showing you today.
-Chicken is one of the proteins eaten in my household, we all love it.
-We all love the drumstick part but kids actually love the wings more than the drumsticks.
-The recipe I’m going to show you today is a Nigerian chicken stew, one of the ways it is been prepared.
-The process involved boiling then frying or baking the rehydrates in the stew or soup.
-The hens used in preparing the stews are hard hence the boiling part.
-I usually don’t boil my chicken before cooking, back home the layer chickens or hens used were very hard and you have no choice than to boil.
+Nigerian chicken stew is the recipe I will be showing you today.
+Chicken is one of the proteins eaten in my household, we love it!.
+The process involves boiling then frying or baking of the chicken then rehydrates in the stew or soup.
+The chicken/hens used in preparing the stew is hard hence the boiling part.

-Nigerian chicken stew baked chicken can be eaten with bread, rice, swallow; fufu, eba, amala, amala oat etcetera.
+This stew is a “multipurpose” stew, it can be eaten with bread, rice, swallow; fufu, eba, amala, amala oat etcetera.

 - 4 Pieces Roma Tomatoes